andreashuber69/verify-coldcard-dice-seed/README.md

 The [COLDCARD](https://coldcardwallet.com/) hardware wallet provides both features, as it allows the use of dice to generate the entropy and documents how the entropy is then used to generate the seed.

-The problem is: How can you be sure that your copy of the COLDCARD does this correctly?
-This might sound far-fetched so here is a scenario where your funds could be stolen simply because you did not verify this yourself: The COLDCARD you ordered was interdicted and exchanged on its way to you.
+While the manufacturer has surely tested this extensively, how can you be sure that your copy of the COLDCARD does this correctly?
+The short answer is: You can't until you have verified this yourself.
+If this sounds far-fetched, here is a
+scenario: The COLDCARD you ordered was interdicted and exchanged on its way to you.
 The COLDCARD you got looks and works exactly like a normal COLDCARD but is designed to steal your funds.
 It does so by only using say 30 bits of the entropy you entered and replacing the others with bits the attacker knows.
-The only way this can be detected reliably is by duplicating the process of seed derivation and verifying whether your COLDCARD copy produces the same seed.
+The seed words thus generated **look** random to you but the attacker can easily gain control over your Bitcoin by regularly checking the billion or so wallets that the 30 random bits represent.

 The manufacturer [Coinkite](https://coinkite.com) is of course aware of that danger and [provides instructions](https://coldcardwallet.com/docs/verifying-dice-roll-math) on how to verify dice seed derivation